New Seahawk Carlos Hyde: If NFL is serious about change, then a team should sign Colin Kaepernick

 Hyde reportedly turned down a two-year contract worth up to $10 million to stay in Houston, opting instead to enter free agency.

-But the shoulder injury and the COVID-19 pandemic may have contributed to Hyde not getting that same kind of offer, and then having to wait until late May to sign a deal.
+But the shoulder injury and the COVID-19 pandemic might have contributed to Hyde not getting that same kind of offer, and then having to wait until late May to sign a deal.

-The pandemic resulted in the NFL putting in restrictions on travel that meant free agents couldn’t travel to team facilities for physicals.
+The pandemic resulted in the NFL putting in restrictions that meant free agents couldn’t travel to team facilities for physicals.

 “I think it was because of my shoulder and the restrictions in each state,” Hyde said of remaining unsigned for more than two months.

-Hyde said he suffered in the injury in Week 2 and worried initially how it would impact his play.
+Hyde said he suffered in the injury in Week 2 last season and worried initially how it would impact his play.

 “I didn’t have any setbacks with it,” he said.
 “I just kind of played through it.
 I would wrap it up, and I figured if I ran hard enough then nobody could hit me on my shoulder.
 So I just figured I needed to run harder.”

-But if free agency may not have gone as planned, Hyde said he’s happy to be in Seattle, where he said the Seahawks’ use of the zone read with Wilson is a good fit.
+But if free agency might not have gone as planned, Hyde said he’s happy to be in Seattle, where he said the Seahawks’ use of the zone read with Wilson is a good fit.

 The Seahawks signed Hyde after failing to come to an agreement with free agent Devonta Freeman, with the pursuit of both showing how much they wanted an experienced insurance policy at tailback after the injuries that decimated the position late last season.